johnnyshankman/glslify-live-reload/README.md

 * Define uniforms in your shader and update from the JS
 * Resize the canvas according to screen resize
 * Run a render animation frame loop
-* Import and render a 2D texture
+* Import and render any image data as a 2D texture

 This should be enough to get you off the ground so you can start tweaking away and using your own shaders as well as installing and importing glslify ecosystem packages.